 The B.S/M.S program is open to all students in the College of Engineering that have completed at least 2 of the 3 mandatory co-op rotations (engineering science programs only) and have a higher education GPA of 3.3 or higher.
 Applicants should refer to program application deadlines, and should apply for M.S. admission for the term they plan to register for their first graduate level course.
 Students are expected to consult with the B.S. and M.S. program directors prior to applying.

-Programs that require the GRE exam may make early admission decisions in advance of receiving the test score.
+Programs that require the GRE exam may review application materials and make early admission decisions in advance of receiving the test score.